IceCrystal0k/linkmanager/README.md

 ## About LinkManager Project

 LinkManager is a web application used to manage the links of a user.
+Technology used:

+-   Laravel Version 9.52.5
+-   PHP Version 8.0.9
+-   Composer Version 2.3.1

-It is based on Laravel framework v.
-9 and metronic template v.
-8, Modules that it contains:
+Modules that it contains:

 -   Dashboard : info about users